- Where is Rostro de Cristo located?

 1. Where is Rostro de Cristo located?

-Rostro de Cristo is located in two communities on the outskirts of Guayaquil–Ecuador’s largest city and port–in the southwestern Ecuadorian province of Guayas.
-One community, Mount Sinai, is an invasion community that is currently within the Guayaquil city limits to the northwest.
-The other community, Arbolito, is a neighborhood within the growing municipality of Durán, just across the river to the west of Guayaquil.
-Visit our interactive map for a visual of these communities.
+Rostro de Cristo is located in a community on the outskirts of Guayaquil–Ecuador’s largest city and port–in the southwestern Ecuadorian province of Guayas.
+One community, Mount Sinai, is an informal settlement that is currently within the Guayaquil city limits to the northwest.
+Visit our interactive map for a visual of Monte Sinaí.

 2. Where do Rostro de Cristo volunteers live?

-In both the Mount Sinai and Arbolito communities, RdC volunteers live together in a volunteer house.
-In both cases, these volunteer houses are located adjacent to and on the same property as a retreat house, which is used to host visiting retreat groups.
+In the Mount Sinai community, RdC volunteers live together in a volunteer house.
+The volunteer house is located adjacent to and on the same property as a retreat house, which is used to host visiting retreat groups.
 RdC volunteers live in an intentional Christian community with an emphasis on simple living, hospitality, service, and spirituality.
 Each volunteer is accommodated with his/her own bedroom; bathrooms and other living spaces are shared.

 3. What programs are Rostro de Cristo volunteers involved in?